arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/typeclasses/bracket/README.md

 #### guarantee/guaranteeCase - onCancel/onError

-Ignores the acquisition and focuses on using a resource and performing an action whenever it finishes in any way (completed, error, canceled).
+Ignores the acquisition and focuses on using a resource and performing an action whenever it finishes in any way (completed, error, cancelled).

 Similarly as for `bracketCase`, `guaranteeCase` works in the same way as `guarantee` but uses `ExitCase` to distinguish between different exit cases when releasing the acquired resource.